 The individual simulations below are representative examples.
 View the complete package of simulations provided with the SCC application, Appendix C.

 Simulations for the proposed Surry-Skiffes Creek 500kV route (view an overview)

 Simulations for the proposed Skiffes Creek-Whealton 230kV route (view an overview)

-PROPOSED: Surry-Skiffes Creek 500kV Line – 8.0 miles total: approximately 1.5 miles on Dominion land at Surry Power Station in Surry County, 4.1 miles overhead across the James River, and 2.3 miles on land in southern James City County.
+APPROVED: Surry-Skiffes Creek 500kV Line – 8.0 miles total: approximately 1.5 miles on Dominion land at Surry Power Station in Surry County, 4.1 miles overhead across the James River, and 2.3 miles on land in southern James City County.
 Of this 2.3 miles, approximately 1.7 miles will utilize existing Dominion right-of-way, although the easement will need to be expanded.
-The SCC will consider and approve the route to be used.
 This sample 500kV structure diagram represents preliminary engineering for the typical towers proposed across the James River (height averages 160’).
 This diagram illustrates one of the four towers proposed on each side of the two shipping channels (heights range from 275’-295’).

-PROPOSED: Skiffes Creek Switching Station – As part of application filed with the Virginia SCC, Dominion proposes to build and operate a new switching station on land already acquired (near the I-64 corridor) in southern James City County.
+Skiffes Creek Switching Station – Build and operate a new switching station on land already acquired (near the I-64 corridor) in southern James City County.